 The Essential Kitchen Supplies for Oven Broiling

 Before we get into how to broil steak, we’re going to need to talk supplies.
 The most essential item on the list will be your pan.
-But don’t go running off to the nearest Overpriced Kitchen and Things store for a high tech and even higher priced, non-stick broil pan monstrosity just yet.
+But don’t go running off to the nearest Overpriced Kitchen and Things store for a high tech and even higher priced, non-stick broiler pan monstrosity just yet.

 When it comes to broiling the perfect steak, it turns out the classic tools are the best.
 When broiling your steaks in the oven, few things can beat a solid, durable and relatively inexpensive cast iron broiling pan.
 Good cast iron will take a little prep work, but trust us, the fabulous sear you’ll get by broiling steak will be more than worth the effort.

-A good set of tongs, oil, salt and pepper or a quality steak seasoning and a hearty appetite round out the list of items needed to start cooking.
+A good set of tongs, olive oil, salt and pepper or a quality steak seasoning and a hearty appetite round out the list of items needed to start cooking.
 Sounds simple so far, right?
 Good, onto the execution!

 Broiling Steak – The Technique

-Your cast iron pan is seasoned.
+Your cast iron skillet pan is seasoned.
 Your tongs, platters and “kiss the chef” apron are all on standby and you’ve picked out a few quality, juicy, choice steaks for dinner.
 It’s time to broil.
 We’ve broken everything down step-by-step style, but have no worries.
 By the time we’re done you’ll be wondering why you didn’t start enjoying broiled steak sooner.

 - Season Your Steaks – Given them a generous coating of your seasoning of choice, set aside and let come to room temperature.